smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 For this purpose, any connection SHOULD be considered as non-secure (and therefore SCRAMBLING SHOULD be used) unless proven secure.

 SCRAMBLING requires that both parties share the same symmetric key. **This symmetric key MUST be completely independent and separate from any other keys, in particular, from SASP keys**.
-SAoIP uses SCRAMBLING procedure as described in :ref:`sascp` document.
+SAoIP uses SCRAMBLING procedure as described in :ref:`sascrambling` document.

-To comply with requirements of SCRAMBLING procedure (as described in :ref:`sascp` document), headers in SAoIP are usually located at the end of the packet.
+To comply with requirements of SCRAMBLING procedure (as described in :ref:`sascrambling` document), headers in SAoIP are usually located at the end of the packet.
 As a result, parsing should be performed starting from the end of the packet.
-To facilitate such a 'reverse parsing', 'Reverse-Encoded-Unsigned-Int' encoding is used, as described in :ref:`sascp` document.
+To facilitate such a 'reverse parsing', 'Reverse-Encoded-Unsigned-Int' encoding is used, as described in :ref:`sascrambling` document.

 SCRAMBLING being optional
 ^^^^^^^^^^^^^^^^^^^^^^^^^